Text Promptable Surgical Instrument Segmentation with Vision-Language Models: Method

 \subsection{Text Promptable Mask Decoder}

 After obtaining $F_I$ and $F_T$, our goal is to decode from $F_I$ a score map ${S} \in \mathbb{R}^{H \times W}$ with the help of $F_T$.
 Each pixel of $S$ signifies the probability of this pixel belonging to the instrument class described in $F_T$.
 By thresholding $S$, it can be transformed into the desired mask ${M}$.
 To achieve this goal, we present two prompting schemes: attention-based prompting and convolution-based prompting, specified below.
+For a detailed structure figure of the text promptable mask decoder, please refer to the supplementary material.

 \textbf{Attention-based prompting.} Inspired by~\cite{vaswani2017attention}, we employ the attention mechanisms to attend the instrument area in $F_I$ using $F_T$.
 First, we compute the self-attention (SA) \cite{vaswani2017attention} within $F_I$ to promote the foreground area in the endoscopic image.
 Layer normalization (LN) \cite{ba2016layer} is applied to $F_I$ beforehand while skip connection \cite{he2016deep} is applied afterwards.
 We write out this process: $F_{I_{S}} = \text{SA}(\text{LN}(F_I)) + F_I$.
 Next, we compute the cross-attention (CA) \cite{vaswani2017attention} between $F_{I_{S}}$ and $F_T$ to localize the instrument area in $F_{I_{S}}$ according to $F_T$.
 Similarly, this process is written as: $F_{I_{C}} = \text{CA}(\text{LN}(F_{I_{S}}), F_T) + F_{I_{S}}$.
 Subsequently, we apply the feed-forward network, which is basically a fully connected layer to further polishing $F_{I_{C}}$, $F_{I_{F}} = \text{FFN}(\text{LN}(F_{I_{C}})) + F_{I_{C}}$.
 SA, CA and FFN are organized in one decoding block, we devise three such blocks sequentially to obtain the attention-based prompted feature $F_{I_A} \in \mathbb{R}^{N \times D}$.